Programie/TeamPlaner/README.md

 ## Configuration

 The configuration is done in a simple JSON file **config.json** which is located in the **config** folder.
 You can create or update it by executing **php bin/update-config.php**.

+## User management

+Currently you have to manage users directly in the database.

+### Create a new user

+   * Connect to your database
+   * Create a new entry in the **users** table
+      * id: NULL or omit the field (Use next auto increment value)
+      * username: The username you want to use
+      * additionalInfo: Any additional information for the user (or NULL or omit the field)

+### Remove an existing user

+   * Connect to your database
+   * Delete the entry of the user you want to remove